vernisaz/simtotp/README.md

 An access URL looks like: `http://localhost:3000/totp/`, the ending slash is essential.

 ## usage
 The password is used for encryption of the stored data.
-Select any, and then do not lose it, otherwise your stored data will be lost and you will need to enter them again.
+Select any, and then use it when work with the application.

 The secret is stored under **namespace/account**.
 Select **namespace/account** when you need to generate a code after.

+If you lost or forgot the password for some reason, then execute the `uninstall` script and then fill the application data again.
+It's recommended to create a backup copy of the data and store on some flash drive with easy to remember or no password and then, use it in case of an emergency.

+The application has benefits against PWA as [pwa-otp](https://github.com/maxerenberg/pwa-otp), because it can be shared between several devices.
+It makes it an ideal for a private cloud.

+## uninstall
+The installation package contains `uninstall` script.
+It will delete the application data, and then the application directory can be safely removed using a file manager, or a command line tool.

 ## references
 1. [hmac description](https://en.wikipedia.org/wiki/HMAC)